 The Columbia City Theater boasts one of the most beautiful settings for live music and performance in Seattle.
 The theater reopened on June 25th, 2010 to rave reviews and was featured in Seattle Weekly’s “Best of Seattle” list after being open for less than two months.
-It has since been dubbed “The city’s finest sounding room,” by SPIN Magazine and its front bar/Bourbon Room “Tuesday Night Music Club” is listed by The Stranger as the best open mic in Seattle.
+It has since been dubbed “The city’s finest sounding room,” by SPIN Magazine.

-During the early 80's, the theater was a home to much of the DIY punk movement and the touring networks that were created to support it.
-It has since been an art commune, and a place that specifically hosted raves under the name “The Lish House”.
+During the early 1980's, the theater was a home to much of the DIY punk movement and the touring networks that were created to support it.
+In the years since, it has served as an art commune, an underground disco, and a place that specifically hosted raves under the name “The Lish House”.